GenericName192/TaskFlow/README.md

-https://www.youtube.com/watch?v=N_HLNV2UQjg - helped with writing my unit tests https://www.youtube.com/watch?v=HBA6BSmBiT4 - helped me with the JS event listeners needed for the chatbot https://www.youtube.com/watch?v=lc1sOvRaFpg - reminder on how to use data attributes and how to get JS and Django to talk
+https://www.youtube.com/watch?v=N_HLNV2UQjg - helped with writing my unit tests https://www.youtube.com/watch?v=HBA6BSmBiT4 - helped me with the JS event listeners needed for the chatbot https://www.youtube.com/watch?v=lc1sOvRaFpg - reminder on how to use data attributes and how to get JS and Django to talk https://www.youtube.com/watch?v=RxUc6ZWwgfw - showed me how to use session storage allowing me to save the chatbots chat history.

 Documentation
 https://docs.djangoproject.com/en/5.2/ref/models/querysets/ - Django documentation was very useful for a few different sections.